Antique Hand-Carved Wooden Mortar and Pestle with Decorative Face Motif | 18th–19th Century

 Description

 This unique antique mortar and pestle is an exceptional example of traditional European craftsmanship.
 The pestle is distinguished by a finely carved human face, possibly representing a cultural or historical figure, adding both artistry and symbolic resonance to a utilitarian object.
-The mortar itself is robust and cylindrical, designed for grinding herbs or apothecary use, while the surface of both pieces displays a rich patina and natural wear acquired over centuries.
+The mortar itself is robust and cylindrical, designed for grinding herbs or apothecary use, while the surfaces of both pieces display a rich patina and natural wear developed over generations of use.

 Features